Sage-Bionetworks/Agora/README.md

 - Keep the consistency in file and folder names.
 Use dashes to separate words in the descriptive prefix name and dots to separate the suffix words.
 Use the type and extension names in the file name, e.g. `a.component.ts`, `a.service.ts` or `a.module.ts`.
 The style guide has references about naming the other types of files in an Angular project.

-- The guide advises to use a `main.ts` file for boostrapping, we are using the notation `main.browser.ts` since it was modified for different configurations.
-It is also a reminder that is where the `platform browser` is.

 - Use camel case for variable names, even for constants as they are easy to read.
 If the values don't change, use a const declaration.
 For Interfaces use an upper camel case, e.g. `MyInterface`.

 - The guide advises separating application from third party imports.
 This projects goes one step further separating imports by source and purpose also, grouping Angular framework, project components and services, third party typescript/javascript libraries separately.